-The TUBEY MAGIC of the MIDRANGE is practically off the scale.
-Until you hear it like this you almost can’t really even imagine it.
-It’s a bit disconcerting to hear each and every nuance of their singing reproduced so faithfully, sounding so much like live music.
+The TUBEY MAGIC of the midrange is practically off the scale.
+Until you hear it like this you really can’t even imagine it.
+It’s a bit shocking to hear each and every nuance of their singing reproduced so faithfully, sounding so much like live music.

 This is high-rez ’60s style; not phony and forced like so much of what passes for audiophile sound these days, but relaxed and real, as if the recording were doing its best to get out of the way of the music, not call attention to itself.
 This, to us, is the goal, the prize we must constantly strive to keep our eyes on.
 Find the music, leave the rest.